kimdw92/kaggle/README.md

-# My records of studying machine learning with datasets from Kaggle or something
+## records of studying "practical" machine learning with datasets from Kaggle or something